LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/Foundations/best-practices.md

   - function-as-a-service-foundations-best-practices.html
 ---

+{% comment %}

+THIS IS USED IN FUNCTION'S LOG MESSAGE AS https://developers.liveperson.com/liveperson-functions-foundations-best-practices.html#avoid-cpu-blocking-code
+IF YOU CHANGE THE NAME, MAKE SURE THAT THERE'S A REDIRECT TO THIS URL.

+{% endcomment %}

 This chapter will highlight some best practices and tips for adequately leveraging the LivePerson Functions platform.

 ### Prefer Async/Await over Promises/Callbacks